prisma-collective/docs/docs/processes/process-infrastructuring/practice-currencies.md

 We see decentralised information systems as part of the way out of such entrenched hierarchies, and Holochain’s unique approach to enabling peer-to-peer transactions via distributed hash tables aligns with the capability we hope to equip each cohort with.

 What is that capability?
-That of giving voice to the diverse forms and flows of value that are generated, drawn upon, and contributing to the movement of any collective towards its vision.
+That of giving voice to the diverse forms and flows of value that are generated, drawn upon, and contributing to the movement of action-learning teams.

 Our aim with participating in the Unyt HFvZ Testing Phase 2 is to give form to some of the above potential for multi-dimensional value recognition, accounting and mapping.
 # Challenge Statement